mortik/dynamic_fields_for_rails/README.md

 = link_to_add_fields form, :{nested_resource}s, "Add Entry"
 ```

-To add custom css classes to the add and delete buttons just add an initializer called "dynamic_fields_for_rails.rb" and paste in the following and add your custom classes:
+To add custom css classes to the add and delete buttons just add an initializer called "dynamic_fields_for_rails.rb" and paste in the following to add your custom classes:

 ```
 # encoding: utf-8